jamesrswift/ionio-illustrate/README.md

 </a>
 </div>

 This package implements a Cetz chart-like object for displying mass spectrometric data in Typst documents.
-It allows for individually styled mass peaks, callouts, titles, and mass calipers.
+It allows for individually styled mass peaks, callouts, titles, and mass callipers.
 <br />
   <p align="center">
     <a href="https://github.com/jamesxx/ionio-illustrate/blob/main/manual.pdf"><strong>Explore the docs »</strong></a>